daniellwu/jiverscripts/README.md

 ## jive.oo.Class

 This is an implementation of classical inheritance.
-It is based on [John Resig's][Simple Inheritance] implemantion, but is adapted to support true protected members.
+It is based on [John Resig's][Simple Inheritance] implementation, but is adapted to support true protected members.
 Here is a quick example of how jive.oo.Class is used:

 [Simple Inheritance]: http://ejohn.org/blog/simple-javascript-inheritance/  "Simple Inheritance"